Microbes can live and grow Within an atmosphere of hydrogen that is pure, laboratory experiments reveal.

-The investigators displaced the air in six bottles and replaced it with pure hydrogen gas, pure helium gas or a mixture of 80 percent nitrogen and 20 percent carbon dioxide.
+The investigators displaced the air in six bottles and replaced it with pure hydrogen gas, pure helium gas, or a mixture of 80 percent nitrogen and 20 percent carbon dioxide.

-But seeking a Atmosphere is not enough, says astrobiologist John Baross of the University of Washington in Seattle.
+Seeking an Atmosphere is not enough, says astrobiologist John Baross of the University of Washington in Seattle.

 Astrobiologists plan to search for signs of alien life by looking at starlight filtering through exoplanets’ atmospheres.